 Fitbit Flex 2

 Fitbits are not often considered in the same league as Garmins and other sport-specific watches when it comes to multisport training, but the Flex 2 is worth a look.
-Despite having no display and heart tracking, Fitbit Flex 2 is completely worth the compromise.
-Thanks to its arm-band like design and effectiveness even in the water, it is proving to be a tracker that multisport athletes can use for recording their workouts.
+Despite having no display and heart tracking, Fitbit Flex 2 is worth the compromise for many, and comes at a significantly lower price.
+Thanks to its band-like design and effectiveness even in the water, it is a basic tracker that multisport athletes can use for all three sports.
 It has a long battery life and sleeker design with the ability to track your all the activities and sleep.
 It is connected to your phone and shows all the activities through an application.

 The devices listed above are all listed because of their ability to handle all three swims in a triathlon – the swim, the bike, and of course the run.
 If you are willing to not wear a watch in the swim and only track your cycling and running performance, your options open up considerably.
 If you are not taking them in water, you can consider several more Garmin and Fitbit models, including the Fitbit Blaze workout watch.